-15. Evaluation of Figh-tin oughput Mechanistic Data

-Location of text to be updated:

-Section (from A.1 to B.6(e)) B.4(c)

-Page number (1-25) 17-18

-Line number (1-47) All text in this section

-Current text The Preamble discusses potential issues with interpreting high-throughput data, but does not provide guidance for evaluation of such data.
-This includes data from US EPA's ToxCast program and the Tox21 federal agency collaboration, which were initiated after the current Preamble was written in 2006.

-Proposed update (revised text) General comment: The Preamble should provide explicit guidance for incorporating high- throughput data, such as from ToxCast/Tox21 assays, into evaluations of mechanistic evidence.
-IARC has recently used these data in cancer hazard evaluations, by assigning various ToxCast/Tox21 assays to 7 of the 10 key characteristics of carcinogens (as discussed above in comment 10) using expert judgment and incorporating the assay results into the evaluation of mechanistic evidence (as discussed by Becker et al. , 2017).
-This approach is problematic, however, as the assays were not specifically designed to evaluate key stages in chemical-induced carcinogenesis.
-In addition, this approach has not been explicitly documented and has not been subjected to independent scientific peer review.
-Using statistical and prediction modeling analyses, Becker et al. (2017) found that the current ToxCast/Tox21 assays and datasets do not predict cancer better than chance.
-In addition, Bus (2017) found a lack of strong supporting evidence for one of the key characteristics (oxidative stress) as a plausible human cancer mechanism in IARC's evaluation of glyphosate.
-These findings indicate a need for robust, explicit, and transparent procedures to evaluate the relevance and reliability of mechanistic data, including high-throughput data.
+ion usses potential issues with interpreting high-throughput provide guidance for evaluation of such data.
+This US EPA's ToxCast program and the Tox21 federal on, which were initiated after the current Preamble was ald provide explicit guidance for incorporating high- nich as from ToxCast/Tox21 assays, into evaluations of nice.
+IARC has recently used these data in cancer hazard igning various ToxCast/Tox21 assays to 7 of the 10 key arcinogens (as discussed above in comment 10) using and incorporating the assay results into the evaluation of nice (as discussed by Becker et al. , 2017).
+This approach evever, as the assays were not specifically designed to as in chemical-induced carcinogenesis.
+In addition, this een explicitly documented and has not been subjected to diffic peer review.
+In addition modeling analyses, Becker et al. (2017) ent ToxCast/Tox21 assays and datasets do not predict chance.
+In addition, Bus (2017) found a lack of strong the for one of the key characteristics (oxidative stress) as cancer mechanism in IARC's evaluation of glyphosate.
+Toxatical a need for robust, explicit, and transparent